 You may enroll in an authorized HMO plan serving your residential area.
-Refer to Section 5 for a listing of HMOs by zip code.
-Contact the HMO that interests you to request their benefit booklet.
-If you select a new HMO, that HMO may ask you to select your primary care physician.
+You may look up HMOs in your residential area using the zip code tool.
+Utilize the Insurance Plans page of this site to review plan summaries or contact the HMO that interests you to request their benefit booklet.
+If you are new to an HMO, that HMO may ask you to select your primary care physician.
 Respond promptly to the carrier to complete the final phase of the enrollment process.

 CATASTROPHIC HEALTH PLAN (BCBSM)